 On May 25, 2022, our board of directors authorized a share repurchase program of our Class A Common Stock of up to \$40.0 million ("Program").
 The Program will be effective until March 31, 2023.
 We may repurchase shares from time to time in open market transactions, through privately negotiated transactions or otherwise in accordance with applicable federal securities laws.
 The amount and timing of repurchases will depend upon market conditions and other factors including price.
 The Program does not obligate us to acquire any particular amount of stock, and it may be terminated, modified, or suspended at any time at our discretion.
-The Program may commence upon the completion or termination of our offering to the holders of our outstanding public warrants to receive shares of Class A Common Stock in exchange for each outstanding public warrant tendered by the holder (the "Offer").
-On July 5, 2022, we completed the Offer.
-At closing, we issued 2,727,785 shares of Class A Common Stock in exchange for 11,365,913 public warrants tendered in the Offer.
+The Program commenced on July 5, 2022, upon the completion of our offering to the holders of our outstanding public warrants to receive shares of Class A Common Stock in exchange for each outstanding public warrant tendered by the holder (the "Offer").
+As of September 30, 2022, we have repurchased 0.4 million shares of our Class A Common Stock for \$3.1 million under the Program.
+The share repurchases are accounted for as Treasury stock in the Condensed Consolidated Balance Sheets.